dms-vep/Flu_H7_Anhui13_DMS/README.md

 The results of running the pipeline are placed in [./results/](results).
 Due to space, only some results are tracked.
 For those that are not, see the [.gitignore](.gitignore) document.

-The pipeline builds HTML documentation for the pipeline in [./docs/](docs).
-These docs are rendered for viewing at [https://dms-vep.org/Flu_H7_Anhui13_DMS/](https://dms-vep.org/Flu_H7_Anhui13_DMS/).
+The pipeline builds HTML documentation for the pipeline in `./results/docs` and `./results/published_docs`.
+To visualize these docs via GitHub Pages, run:

+    dms-vep-pipeline-3/publish_docs_gh-pages.sh

+This pushes the docs to the *gh-pages* branch, we can be viewed on GitHub Pages at [https://dms-vep.org/Flu_H7_Anhui13_DMS/](https://dms-vep.org/Flu_H7_Anhui13_DMS/).

 ### Non-pipeline analyses
 All other non-pipeline analyses are contained in [./scratch_notebooks/](scratch_notebooks).
 The notebooks in this directory are not part of the main pipeline but have been used to generate files used as input for the pipeline.

-## Running the pipeline (dry-run)
-To do a test run of the pipeline you can execute the following command
-    snakemake -n -s dms-vep-pipeline-3/Snakefile --rerun-incomplete

 ## Running the pipeline
 To run the pipeline, build the conda environment `dms-vep-pipeline-3` in the `environment.yml` file of [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3), activate it, and run [snakemake](https://snakemake.readthedocs.io/), such as: